JoedyMcconn/SANBARCC/README.md

 # Introduction

-sanbarcc.com serves as the digital face of SanBar Construction Corp.
+sanbarcc.com serves as the digital face of San Bar Construction Corp.
 It is designed to be an intuitive, user-friendly platform where potential clients can learn more about our company, explore the services we provide, and easily contact us for further inquiries.

 ## The primary objectives of this website are: